hharte/mm_manager/README.md

 One useful trick is to parse the transcript with `mm_manager`, and save it to a file.
 Then the code can be modified and improved and tested by re-running the transcript through `mm_manager` and comparing it with the previous run using a tool such as `tkdiff`.

+# Filing Bug Reports

+If you find a bug, please provide the following information when you report the bug on GitHub:

+1. Please make sure you run `mm_manager` with the `-l <filename>` option to generate the session transcript of all the data sent to and from the manager.
+Please attach this file to your bug report.
+2. Please provide information about the type of Millennium phone you have and what ROM version it’s running.
+Some of this information is displayed by `mm_manager` after it connects to the phone.
+3. Please provide details about the operating system you are using, what kind of modem you are using, and if you are using a serial modem, what type of serial port you are using (built-in PC serial port, USB serial port, etc.)
+4. Please provide details about the phone lines you are using: Are they VoIP, POTS, going through your own PBX, or going over the PSTN?
+Analog and TDM switches are preferable to VoIP, if at all possible.
+5. Steps to reproduce the issue.

 # Known Issues